msteffan/fundamentals/02_chapter/03_quiz.md

 > Not quite.
 >
-> "git init" creates a repository in the working directory.
+> `git init` creates a repository in the working directory.

 What command would you use to move all your changes since your last commit to the staging area?
 - [ ] git commit -m "removed a GIF"